danchoi/vitunes/README.markdown

 ### History and future

-I've been interested in designing alternative user interfaces to iTunes since 2008, when I was working out of the hacker cooperative [Betahouse](http://betahouse.org/).
+I've been interested in designing alternative user interfaces to iTunes since 2008, when I was working out of the creative hacker cooperative [Betahouse](http://betahouse.org/).

 * My first experiment was [itunes-rails](http://code.google.com/p/itunes-rails/).
 * My second experiment was [itunes-command](http://danielchoi.com/software/itunes-command.html).